I'M SO GLAD YOU'RE HERE!

 2. Combine melted butter and brown sugar in a large bowl until smooth.

-3. Add oats, flour, baking soda, baking powder, salt and vanilla until combined.
+3. Add oats, flour, baking soda, salt and vanilla until combined.

 4. Press half of your oat mixture into the bottom of the pan and cook for 10 minutes.